 In its response, UNIDOS encouraged the federal government to build on the transformational impact of President Biden's student debt relief plan by reforming the repayment system for those who would still have loans to pay after cancellation: "The federal government should also continue to make the student loan system more manageable for student borrowers by simplifying repayment options and making borrowers' progress toward forgiveness more efficient."
+Is a superior of the student loan system more manageable for student borrowers by simplifying repayment options and making borrowers' progress toward forgiveness more efficient.

 Young Invincibles also identified cancellation as an opportunity to clear the slate and rebuild a more equitable and affordable higher education system: "We must move now to fix our broken higher education system to prevent such a crisis from developing again.
-Congress should work quickly to implement reforms to improve higher education affordability...in addition to fixing the current student loan repayment plans so that borrowers are not penalized for encountering financial hardships and are not paying back loans at an amount beyond what they can afford." lxxvi
+Congress should work quickly to implement reforms to improve higher education affordability...in addition to fixing the current student loan repayment plans so that borrowers are not penalized for encountering financial hardships and are not paying back loans at an amount beyond what they can afford." lxviii

 The Biden Administration has already taken steps to overhaul the student loan system for borrowers going forward.
 On January 10, 2023, the Department proposed new regulations that would transform the IDR program.
-It is proposed rules would "create the most affordable [IDR] plan that has ever been made available to student loan borrowers, simplify the program, and eliminate common pitfalls that have historically delayed borrowers' progress toward forgiveness.
-It is Department also announced it would reinvigorate efforts to hold colleges accountable for raising costs and saddling students with debt they will not be able to repay, including by identifying programs that provide the least financial value to students.
+Ixix The proposed rules would "create the most affordable [IDR] plan that has ever been made available to student loan borrowers, simplify the program, and eliminate common pitfalls that have historically delayed borrowers' progress toward forgiveness."
+The Department also announced it would reinvigorate efforts to hold colleges accountable for raising costs and saddling students with debt they will not be able to repay, including by identifying programs that provide the least financial value to students.
+Ixxi

 At the core of the President's decision to cancel student debt is the belief that no person should have to shoulder unbearable debt to access higher education.
-Too many Americans have tried to advance their educations in the midst of an affordability crisis caused by runaway college costs, state disinvestments in higher education, and insufficient federal support for students, lxxx while a corrupt loan repayment system has kept them stuck in debt.
+Too many Americans have tried to advance their educations in the midst of an affordability crisis caused by runaway college costs, state disinvestments in higher education, and insufficient federal support for students, laxiii while a corrupt loan repayment system has kept them stuck in debt.
 Cancellation would ease financial strain for millions of borrowers, help fix the broken student loan system, and restore trust in the institutions of government and their ability to deliver on their commitments.
 That's why President Biden's cancellation plan is popular with Americans: public opinion polls have consistently shown that a majority of Americans favor President Biden's plan.
-Lxxiii SDCC's November 2022 survey found 67 percent of respondents' support President Biden's plan.
-Lxxiii
+SDCC's November 2022 survey found 67 percent of respondents' support President Biden's plan.